splineops/splineops/docs/user-guide/02_resize.rst

 Benchmarking
 ------------

-To put :ref:`resize <api-resize>` in context, the examples
+To put :ref:`resize <api-resize>` in context, two gallery examples provide detailed benchmarks:

 - :ref:`sphx_glr_auto_examples_02_resize_06_benchmarking.py`
 - :ref:`sphx_glr_auto_examples_02_resize_07_benchmarking_plot.py`

-compare SplineOps against widely used interpolation libraries on realistic image resizing tasks.
+Together they compare SplineOps against widely used interpolation libraries on realistic image resizing tasks.

 Round-trip ROI benchmark
 ~~~~~~~~~~~~~~~~~~~~~~~~

-In :ref:`sphx_glr_auto_examples_02_resize_06_benchmarking.py`,
+The first example benchmarks several Kodak test images by:

-several Kodak test images are:
+1. **Downsampling** each image with an image-specific zoom factor

-1. **Downsampled** by an image-specific zoom factor :math:`z < 1`,
+   :math:`z < 1`,
-2. **Upsampled back** to the original size with the same method (round-trip),
+2. **Upsampling back** to the original size with the same method (round-trip),
-3. Evaluated on a small **region of interest (ROI)** using
+3. Evaluating a small **region of interest (ROI)** using

    - round-trip runtime (mean ± standard deviation),
    - SNR and MSE on the ROI,
    - SSIM on the ROI.

-For each image and method, the example also builds ROI montages and
+For each image and method, it also builds ROI montages and normalized error
-normalized error maps that make aliasing and blur easy to see by eye.
+maps that make aliasing and blur easy to see by eye.

 The compared methods include: